Maram-Alshehri/Bootcamp-Project/Proposal.md

 devices.
 Therefore, this project is proposed to build a Smartphone Recommendation System.

 # Question:
-what is the most popular smartphone?
+What is the most popular smartphone?

 Which  products that got most number of reviews?
 # Data Description:
 This project is proposed to build a smartphone recommendation based on